 - Identify the root cause of the problem.Idea Sandbox focuses on brainstorming and decision-making in order to have great ideas for your plan.

 - Execute, and modify, until the problem is solved.

-Translated to English the book is still the perfect read for a younger audience, but also happens to be one of the best primer’s for adults who need to strengthen their problem solving skills.
+Translated into English the book is still the perfect read for a younger audience, but also happens to be one of the best primers for adults who need to strengthen their problem-solving skills.